katharinavujinovic/DogeWalk/README.md

 For this project i used this [DogAPI](https://dog.ceo/dog-api/documentation/) to fetch a list of dog breeds

 ### What are the upcoming implementations for DogeWalk
-- [ ] Tracking your Dogs activity during the walk
-- [ ] Implementation of Dogs activity during the day
+- [ ] Addition of trackable activities during the walk
-- [ ] Implementation of a Dog calendar for doctor appointments
+- [ ] Implementation of a Dog calendar for doctor appointments and overall dog mood
+- [ ] migration from API usage for dog breed to storing breedlist locally
+- [ ] migration from CoraData to Realm
 - [ ] Display statistics for your dog